Trump or Harris — fate of Middle East hangs in the balance – DW – 10/16/2024

 "I think the Harris team will know that they need to have a political deal with the Palestinians to allow for Israel's wider integration," said Julien Barnes-Dacey, "compared to a Trump team that essentially thinks that it can integrate Israel at the expense of the Palestinians."

-Mohamed Othman Farhan contributed to this article, which was originally published in German.
+Mohamed Farhan contributed to this article, which was originally published in German.